• Airbnb

 11. Always respond professionally to a bad review, then move on

 There’s nothing worse than when you’ve done so much to try and fix a guest experience and they still leave a bad review.
-That’s why 9 times out of 10, I always will advise you don’t reimburse a trip or offer compensation for inconveniences because you’re most likely still going to receive a bad review anyway.
-Keep the money and just expect the bad review.
-When the guests leave the bad review, what matters even more is how you respond to it.
+That’s why 9 times out of 10, I always will advise to not reimburse a trip or offer compensation for inconveniences because you’re most likely going to still receive a bad review.

-Any future guests will see the bad review, but they will also see how, you as the host, respond to bad reviews.
+Any future guests will see the bad review, but they will also see how you, as the host, respond to bad reviews.
 This is going to give them a clue into how you treat your guests and how they can anticipate being treated.
 I’ve found this only helps me as a host.

 What would your tips be?
 Let me know in the comments below!